MetropoliaEntrepreneurshipSociety/rules/README.md

 7. Writing the name of the Association

-The name of the Association shall be written by the Chairman of the Board, the Vice-Chairman, officer or treasurer, each separately.
+The name of the Association shall be written by the Chairman of the Board, the Vice-Chairman, officer or treasurer whom is specified by The Board, each separately.

 8. Financial period